For our HR Passion Series, we’ve focused on bringing you insights, inspirations, experiences, and advice from top tier HR leaders.

 2. As an HR leader, what keeps you up at night, rounding out 2018 and looking forward to the next year?

 I have noticed a big shift in the world when it comes to Recruiting & Talent Acquisition.
-There is a lot of talk about “The War on Talent”.
+There is a lot of talk about “The War for Talent”.
 It is becoming harder for companies to attract and retain top talent.
 There is a lot of movement and it can be difficult to keep the new generation’s top performing professionals who are eager for growth.

 With the baby boomer generation retiring, the workplace is changing drastically.
 The new generation wants results and career advancement quicker and they are not afraid to take a risk to achieve it.
 The older generations valued loyalty, hard work and paying one’s dues.
 The new generation doesn’t buy into this motto.
 It becomes difficult for companies to keep superstar young employees.